skwee357/jiko/README.md

 accentColor = "#ff00cc" # the accent color of the website cloudflareWebAnalytics = "abcdef1234567890" # CloudFlare anayltics code.
-Will be rendered only in production mode share = ["facebook", "twitter", "linkedin", "reddit", "pocket", "ycombinator"] # list of paltforms to share post at. leave empty to disable
+Will be rendered only in production mode share = ["facebook", "twitter", "linkedin", "reddit", "pocket", "ycombinator"] # list of paltforms to share post at. leave empty to disable showFeedImage = false # wether to show featured images in the feed view

 [params.plausibleAnalytics]
 domain = "mysite.com" # the domain for plausible analytics